BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 `S_Player_Wyll_c774d764-4a17-48dc-b470-32ace9ce447d`

-> It is best practice to keep the content in your files separate most of the time {.is-info}
+> It is best practice to keep the content in your files separate most of the time.
+> Some content that will never change, like the ORIGIN UUIDs  you might want to keep global in a separate *Data* folder {.is-info}